GiftedMamba/last-stand/.junie/guidelines.md

 - Schedule timers or cooldowns for things like abilities or any other gameplay logic in dedicated services, do not use cooldowns inside UI layer for gameplay logic!
 - If you register in scopes services, which inherited from Monobehavior, use [SerializedFied] and register them in Container, not from hierarchy.
 - Enums should be numbered from 0, always use Unknown = 0 as a first value.
+- Do not use velocity of Rigidbody, it is obsolte.
+Use linearVlocity instead

 ## 8. Layering & Ownership